 6So I went to Damascus.
 About noon, as I got near to Damascus, suddenly a bright light from the sky flashed all around me.
-7The light was so bright that I fell to the ground.
-Then I heard the voice of someone speaking to me from up in the sky, saying, 'Saul!
-Saul!
-Why do you do things to hurt me?'
-8I answered, 'Who are you, Lord?'
-He replied, 'I am Jesus of Nazareth the one whom you are hurting.'
-9The men who were traveling with me saw the bright light, but they did not understand what the voice said.
+7{The light was so bright that} I fell to the ground.
+Then I heard the voice of someone speaking to me {from up in the sky}.
+It said, 'Saul!
+Stop doing things to hurt me!'
+8And I answered, 'Who are you, Lord?'
+He replied, 'I am Jesus of Nazareth, the one you are hurting.'
+9Now the men who were traveling with me saw the bright light, but they did not understand what the voice was saying to me.
 10Then I asked, 'Lord, what do you want me to do?'
-The Lord told me, 'Get up and go into Damascus.
+And the Lord told me, 'Get up and go into Damascus.
 A man there will tell you all that I have planned for you to do.'
-11After that, I could not see, because the bright light had caused me to become blind.
+11After that, I could not see, because that bright light had caused me to become blind.
 So the men who were with me took me by the hand and led me to Damascus.
-12A man whose name was Ananias came to see me.
+12Then a man whose name was Ananias came to see me.
 He was a man who honored God and obeyed the Jewish laws.
-All the Jews living in Damascus said good things about him.
-13He came and stood beside me and said to me, 'My friend Saul, see again!'
+The Jews living in Damascus said very good things about him.
+13He came and stood beside me.
+He said to me, 'Saul, my friend, see again!'
 Instantly I could see and I saw him standing beside me.
-14Then he said: 'The God whom we worship and whom our ancestors worshiped has chosen you and will show you what he wants you to do.
-He has shown you the righteous one, Jesus the Messiah, and you have heard him speak to you himself.
+14Then he said: 'The God whom we worship and whom our ancestors worshiped has chosen you for a special purpose.
+He will show you what he wants you to do.
+He has allowed you to see Jesus the Messiah, {gloriously alive again}.
+You have heard him speak to you himself.
 15He wants you to tell people everywhere what you have seen and heard from him.
-16So now do not delay!
-Stand up, let me baptize you, and pray to the Lord Jesus and ask God to forgive you for your sins!"
+16So please do not delay!
+Let me baptize you right now.
+Pray to the Lord Jesus and ask God to forgive you for your sins!"

-17"Later, I returned to Jerusalem.
+17"Then later I returned to Jerusalem.
 One day I went to the temple courtyard and while I was praying there, I saw a vision.
-18The Lord spoke to me, saying, 'Do not stay here!
-Leave Jerusalem now, because the people here will not believe what you tell them about me!'
-19But I said to him, 'Lord, they know that I went to many of our synagogues looking for people who believe in you.
-I was putting in jail those whom I found who believed in you, and I was even beating them.
-20They remember that when Stephen was killed because he told people about you, I stood there watching and approving of what they were doing.
+18In my vision I saw Jesus as he said to me, 'Leave Jerusalem quickly, because the people here will not believe what you tell them about me!'
+19But I said to him, 'Lord, they know that I went from one synagogue to another looking for people who believed in you.
+I was putting them in jail, and I was even beating them.
+20They remember that when people killed Stephen because he said you were the Messiah, I stood there watching and approving of what they were doing.
 I even guarded the outer clothes that those who were murdering him had thrown aside!'
-21But the Lord said to me, 'No, do not stay here!
-Leave Jerusalem, because I am going to send you far away from here to other people groups, the non-Jews!"
+21But Jesus said to me, 'Leave Jerusalem, because I am going to send you far away from here to tell non-lews about me!"